 Did you get a bad review recently?
 One bad review isn’t likely to sink you, but it’s still important that you respond in a polite, professional way if appropriate.
 If the customer has a legitimate complaint, you may respond saying you apologize for the inconvenience, have taken steps to solve the problem (for example, increasing staffing to reduce wait times), and would like to make it up to them.
 However, not every review deserves a response.
 If the consumer has written an unhinged rant about things you have no control over, it’s best just to keep scrolling and hope others see it the same way.

 If you or your products don’t have many reviews at all, now might be a good time to ask your satisfied customers to leave a review, so they can help others learn more about your products.
-If you send out a newsletter or email advertising, you can add a note asking for reviews to those.
+If you send out a newsletter via email, you can add a note asking for reviews.

 Offer Online Deals Leading Up to Black Friday